Botulinum toxin: Cosmetics

 J. D. and J. A. Carruthers also studied and reported in 1992 the use of botulinum toxin type-A as a cosmetic treatment.[78]
 They conducted a study of participants whose only concern was their glabellar forehead wrinkle or furrow.
 Study participants were otherwise normal.
 Sixteen of seventeen participants available for follow-up demonstrated a cosmetic improvement.
 This study was reported at a meeting in 1991.
 The study for the treatment of glabellar frown lines was published in 1992.
 This result was subsequently confirmed by other groups (Brin, and the Columbia University group under Monte Keen).
 The FDA announced regulatory approval of botulinum toxin type A (Botox Cosmetic) to temporarily improve the appearance of moderate-to-severe frown lines between the eyebrows (glabellar lines) in 2002 after extensive clinical trials.
 Well before this, the cosmetic use of botulinum toxin type A became widespread.
 The results of Botox Cosmetic can last up to four months and may vary with each patient.
 The US Food and Drug Administration (FDA) approved an alternative product-safety testing method in response to increasing public concern that LD50 testing was required for each batch sold in the market.

 Botulinum toxin type-A has also been used in the treatment of gummy smiles; the material is injected into the hyperactive muscles of upper lip, which causes a reduction in the upward movement of lip thus resulting in a smile with a less exposure of gingiva.
 Botox is usually injected in the three lip elevator muscles that converge on the lateral side of the ala of the nose; the levator labii superioris (LLS), the levator labii superioris alaeque nasi muscle (LLSAN), and the zygomaticus minor (ZMi).

+In 2025 there were 19,701 professionals administering botox in the United Kingdom, an increase of 437% since 2023.
+There was a similar increase in the USA.